Hi - I am Jane Taylor - Owner/Director of Habits for Wellbeing.

 One Habit at a Time."

-I am the creator of Small Steps, CEO of Your Finances and CEO of You - an online community for people who are ready to find the time and courage, release what is no longer serving them, so they can discover the truth, freedom, love and joy within their life.
+I am the creator of The Turning Point and Wholehearted Academy - an online community for people who are ready to find the time and courage, release what is no longer serving them, so they can discover the truth, freedom, love and joy within their life.
 Rumi puts it like this - "What you seek is also seeing you." and the Tao the Ching - “Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.
 If you realize that you have enough, you are truly rich.”

 For a long time, I had no idea of what I really wanted from life and my early career choices playing tennis were more about pleasing other people (and looking for happiness on the outside) and being who I thought I was.
 It wasn't until my early thirties, that I really started to question life, look after myself discover who I was on the inside and align to my version of freedom, happiness and love.